felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 describing exactly how I had felt during my entire career.
 First, learning anxiety kept me in the Valley of Despair.
-Then, the risk of losing my job at nesto made me experience survival anxiety that was greater than my learning anxiety, which allowed me to finally be open to learn.
+Then, the risk of losing my job at nesto made me experience survival anxiety that was greater than my learning anxiety, which finally made me open to learning.

 This was my *Aha!* moment.
 My problem was learning anxiety all along.
 It was making me afraid of learning, which made me